kitodoescode/kitodoescode/README.md

 ## some info about me
 - dumbass :D
 - i like to code >.<
-- learning game hacking and reversing :o
+- learning game hacking and reverse engineering :o

 ## languages (da ones im best at)
 - cpp